OCamlPro/techelson/README.md

 A test execution engine for Michelson smart contracts.

+# Features

+Techelson is currently in beta.
+The rough list of (planned) features is

+- [x] operation must-fail: specifies that a (chain of) operation(s) should fail
+- [x] inspection instruction: break points and stack inspection
+- [x] support for all data types (potentially with some liberty taken compared to tezos)
+- [ ] semantics as close to the tezos protocol as possible
+    - [x] for non-crypto operations (`int`, `nat`, `map`, *etc.*)
+    - [ ] for crypto operations
+- [x] support import of local michelson contracts
+- [ ] support retrieving the storage and code of contracts directly from the tezos blockchain

 # Build

 We recommend to use the latest version of the OCaml compiler.
 For example